openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 Congratulations, you've successfully executed your first OTNS simulation!

 You've learned how to install OTNS and its dependencies.
-You built [OpenThread](https://github.com/openthread/openthread) for OTNS and started OTNS simulation with OpenThread simulation instances.
+You started an OTNS simulation with OpenThread simulated nodes.
 You've learned how to manipulate the simulation in various ways through both `OTNS-CLI` and `OTNS-Web`.

 You now know what OTNS is and how you can use OTNS to simulate OpenThread